wjdavis90/Omics_lab_server/program_list.md

 # conda environments available on the server

 To view a list of the conda environments available on the server, use `conda info --envs` or `conda env list`.

+**NOTE:** After installing programs into a conda environment, one **MUST** run `chmod -R +777 /scratch/Tools/anaconda3` This ensures that other users can install a conda package after you.

 - [VAMB](https://github.com/RasmussenLab/vamb)
 - [agat](https://github.com/NBISweden/AGAT)